-In light of the fact that the accuracy is relative low, which is insufficient to reveal the features of each variable precisely, we consider taking the advantage of other methods.
+In light of the low correlation coefficients, which is insufficient to reveal the features of each variable precisely, we consider taking the advantage of other methods.

 KNN Algorithm

 In accordance with the given data, we try to randomly sample two-thirds of the data as learning samples and one-third of the data as the test data to highly merge the vast amount of the data and find the shared features and characteristics of each sample to obtain the common properties of the phones under similar sales condition to determine the relationship.
 [16]